The Arithmetic Singleton Bound on the Hamming Distances of Simple-rooted Constacyclic Codes over Finite Fields: Multiple equal-difference representations of the defining set of a polynomial

-In this section we introduce the definition of a multiple equal-difference representation of the defining set of a simple-rooted polynomial with a nonzero constant term, which is the central tool to raise the arithmetic singleton bound for constacyclic codes.
-This definition is a natural generalization of the multiple equal-difference representations of a cyclotomic coset.
-Therefore we first recall some basic facts in the case of a cyclotomic coset, and then turn to the general case.
-We refer the readers to \cite{Zhu3} for detailed proofs of the results listed in Subsection \ref{sec 3.1}.
-In the following context, we will abbreviate a multiple equal-difference representation to a MED representation.
+This section is devoted to defining a multiple equal-difference representation of the defining set of a squarefree polynomial with a nonzero constant term and investigating its basic properties, which plays a central role in the construction of arithmetic Singleton bound.
+This definition is a natural generalization of the notion of a multiple equal-difference representation of a cyclotomic coset introduced in \cite{Zhu3}.
+Therefore we will begin by recalling some facts in the case of a cyclotomic coset, especially the link of the multiple equal-difference representations of a cyclotomic coset $c_{n/q}(\gamma)$ with the irreducible factorizations of the induced polynomial $M_{\gamma}(X)$ into a product of binomials of the same degree over extension fields of $\mathbb{F}_{q}$, and then generalize these results to the general case.
+For detailed proofs of the results listed in Section \ref{sec 3.1} we refer the readers to \cite{Zhu3} and \cite{Zhu2}.
+From now on, we will abbreviate a multiple equal-difference representation to a MED representation.